questdb/questdb/README.md

 ### More examples?

-We have more samples in our [Git repository] (https://github.com/NFSdb/nfsdb/tree/master/nfsdb-examples/src/main/java/org/nfsdb/examples) repository.
+We have growing collection of examples in our [git repository] (https://github.com/NFSdb/nfsdb/tree/master/nfsdb-examples/src/main/java/org/nfsdb/examples).

 ### Performance

 On test rig (Intel i7-920 @ 4Ghz) NFSdb shows average read latency of 20-30ns and write latency of 60ns per column of data.
-Read and write do not have any GC overhead.
+Read and write do not have any GC overhead (excluding reading strings - they are immutable).

+Above example takes ~500ms to fully consume 1 million objects on localhost.

 ##Maven

-NFSdb requires minimum of Java 7 and stable release is available from maven Central:
+NFSdb requires minimum of Java 7 and stable release is available from maven Central

 ```xml
 <dependency>